xiix0/scam/README.md

-Q:	Why did the WASP cross the road?
+Q:	How did you get into artificial intelligence?
-A:	To get to the middle.
+A:	Seemed logical -- I didn't have any real intelligence.